charvijain12/SpamAway/README.md

-# Email Spam Filtering System
+# SpamAway: Email Spam Filtering System

 ## Overview
-This project is an API that uses a machine learning algorithm to predict whether an email ID is a spam or not.
+SpamAway project is an API that uses a machine learning algorithm to predict whether an email ID is a spam or not.
 The API responds with a boolean value (True/False) when an email ID is passed as a parameter to it.